Djomlatoir/PracticeGUI.py/README.md

 to install interpreters use pip install command or find all the interpreters in the Edit:Settings/Project:projectname/Python Interpreter

 if u use pip in the terminal use the following commands
+>[!IMPORTANT]

->[!
-Installing TK(tkinter) this is the most important part because interpreters are sometimes installed in diferent directory from your tkinter path ]
+> Installing TK(tkinter) this is the most important part because interpreters are sometimes installed in diferent directory from your tkinter path
 >pip  install tk

 the following commands are not necessary but will help if there are some module problems, but you still need to install them either using terminal pip or find them in the Edit:Settings/Project:projectname/Python Interpreter<br>